DougAnderson444/svelte-connectables/README.md

 # Svelte Connectables

 Connect HTML elements with SVG curves.
-Like jsPlumb, only built with Svelte so it's got more flexibility to do more.
+Like [jsPlumb](https://demo.jsplumbtoolkit.com/), only built with Svelte so it's got more flexibility to it.

-[x] - Connect any HTML elements together
+- [x] Connect HTML elements together

-[x] - Adjusts when HTML Element position changes
+- [x] Adjusts when HTML Element position changes

 ![Demo](demo.gif)